Mancasvel/taply/POLITICA_DE_PRIVACIDAD.md

-# POLÍTICA DE PRIVACIDAD
+# PRIVACY POLICY

-## 1. RESPONSABLE DEL TRATAMIENTO
+## 1. DATA CONTROLLER

-**TAPLY, S.L.** (en adelante, "TAPLY" o "nosotros"), con domicilio social en [Dirección de la empresa], [Código Postal], [Ciudad], [Provincia], España, y CIF/NIF [Número de identificación fiscal], es el responsable del tratamiento de sus datos personales.
+**TAPLY, S.L.** (hereinafter, "TAPLY" or "we"), with registered office at [Company address], [Postal Code], [City], [Province], Spain, and CIF/NIF [Tax identification number], is the controller of your personal data.

-**Delegado de Protección de Datos (DPD):** privacidad@taply.com
+**Data Protection Officer (DPO):** privacidad@taply.com

-## 2. LEGISLACIÓN APLICABLE
+## 2. APPLICABLE LEGISLATION

-Esta política se rige por:
+This policy is governed by:
-- **Reglamento (UE) 2016/679 (RGPD)** del Parlamento Europeo y del Consejo
+- **Regulation (EU) 2016/679 (GDPR)** of the European Parliament and of the Council
-- **Ley Orgánica 3/2018 (LOPDGDD)** de Protección de Datos Personales y garantía de los derechos digitales
+- **Organic Law 3/2018 (LOPDGDD)** on Personal Data Protection and guarantee of digital rights
-- **Ley 34/2002 (LSSI-CE)** de Servicios de la Sociedad de la Información y Comercio Electrónico
+- **Law 34/2002 (LSSI-CE)** on Information Society Services and Electronic Commerce

-## 3. DATOS PERSONALES QUE TRATAMOS
+## 3. PERSONAL DATA WE PROCESS

-### 3.1 Datos de registro y cuenta:
+### 3.1 Registration and account data:
-- Nombre y apellidos
+- First and last name
-- Dirección de correo electrónico
+- Email address
-- Número de teléfono (opcional)
+- Phone number (optional)
-- Información profesional (cargo, empresa, sector)
+- Professional information (position, company, sector)
-- Datos de facturación (si procede)
+- Billing data (if applicable)

-### 3.2 Datos técnicos:
+### 3.2 Technical data:
-- Dirección IP
+- IP address
-- Información del dispositivo
+- Device information
-- Datos de navegación y uso de la aplicación
+- Navigation and application usage data
-- Cookies y tecnologías similares
+- Cookies and similar technologies

-### 3.3 Datos compartidos por el usuario:
+### 3.3 Data shared by the user:
-- Información incluida en el perfil de la tarjeta digital
+- Information included in the digital card profile
-- Contactos profesionales compartidos mediante NFC
+- Professional contacts shared via NFC
-- Redes sociales y enlaces profesionales
+- Social networks and professional links

-## 4. FINALIDADES DEL TRATAMIENTO
+## 4. PROCESSING PURPOSES

-Tratamos sus datos para:
+We process your data for:

-### 4.1 Prestación del servicio:
+### 4.1 Service provision:
-- Gestión y mantenimiento de su cuenta
+- Account management and maintenance
-- Personalización de la tarjeta digital
+- Digital card personalization
-- Sincronización entre dispositivos
+- Synchronization between devices
-- Soporte técnico y atención al cliente
+- Technical support and customer service

-### 4.2 Mejora de productos:
+### 4.2 Product improvement:
-- Análisis de uso y comportamiento
+- Usage and behavior analysis
-- Desarrollo de nuevas funcionalidades
+- Development of new features
-- Estudios estadísticos internos
+- Internal statistical studies

-### 4.3 Comunicaciones:
+### 4.3 Communications:
-- Envío de información sobre productos y servicios (con consentimiento)
+- Sending information about products and services (with consent)
-- Notificaciones técnicas y de seguridad
+- Technical and security notifications
-- Actualizaciones de la plataforma
+- Platform updates

-### 4.4 Cumplimiento legal:
+### 4.4 Legal compliance:
-- Obligaciones fiscales y contables
+- Tax and accounting obligations
-- Prevención de fraude y actividades ilegales
+- Fraud prevention and illegal activities
-- Respuesta a requerimientos judiciales
+- Response to judicial requirements

-## 5. BASE JURÍDICA DEL TRATAMIENTO
+## 5. LEGAL BASIS FOR PROCESSING

-- **Ejecución del contrato**: Para prestar el servicio solicitado
+- **Contract performance**: To provide the requested service
-- **Consentimiento**: Para comunicaciones comerciales y cookies no esenciales
+- **Consent**: For commercial communications and non-essential cookies
-- **Interés legítimo**: Para mejorar productos y prevenir fraude
+- **Legitimate interest**: To improve products and prevent fraud
-- **Obligación legal**: Para cumplir con normativas fiscales y legales
+- **Legal obligation**: To comply with tax and legal regulations

-## 6. DESTINATARIOS DE LOS DATOS
+## 6. DATA RECIPIENTS

-### 6.1 Terceros necesarios:
+### 6.1 Necessary third parties:
-- Proveedores de servicios tecnológicos (hosting, cloud)
+- Technology service providers (hosting, cloud)
-- Empresas de pago (para procesar transacciones)
+- Payment companies (to process transactions)
-- Servicios de comunicación (envío de emails)
+- Communication services (email sending)
-- Herramientas de análisis y estadísticas
+- Analytics and statistics tools

-### 6.2 Transferencias internacionales:
+### 6.2 International transfers:
-Algunos proveedores pueden estar ubicados fuera del Espacio Económico Europeo.
-En estos casos, garantizamos:
+Some providers may be located outside the European Economic Area.
+In these cases, we guarantee:
-- Decisiones de adecuación de la Comisión Europea
+- European Commission adequacy decisions
-- Cláusulas contractuales tipo aprobadas
+- Approved standard contractual clauses
-- Certificaciones o códigos de conducta
+- Certifications or codes of conduct

-## 7. CONSERVACIÓN DE DATOS
+## 7. DATA RETENTION

-Conservamos sus datos durante:
+We retain your data for:
-- **Mientras dure la relación contractual** + 6 años (obligaciones legales)
+- **Duration of the contractual relationship** + 6 years (legal obligations)
-- **Hasta retirada del consentimiento** para comunicaciones comerciales
+- **Until consent withdrawal** for commercial communications
-- **Plazo necesario** para cumplir finalidades específicas
+- **Necessary period** to fulfill specific purposes

-## 8. DERECHOS DEL INTERESADO
+## 8. DATA SUBJECT RIGHTS

-De acuerdo con el RGPD y LOPDGDD, usted tiene derecho a:
+In accordance with the GDPR and LOPDGDD, you have the right to:

-### 8.1 Acceso:
+### 8.1 Access:
-Conocer qué datos tratamos sobre usted
+Know what data we process about you

-### 8.2 Rectificación:
+### 8.2 Rectification:
-Corregir datos inexactos o incompletos
+Correct inaccurate or incomplete data

-### 8.3 Supresión:
+### 8.3 Erasure:
-Eliminar sus datos ("derecho al olvido")
+Delete your data ("right to be forgotten")

-### 8.4 Oposición:
+### 8.4 Objection:
-Oponerse al tratamiento de sus datos
+Object to the processing of your data

-### 8.5 Limitación:
+### 8.5 Restriction:
-Restringir el tratamiento en ciertas circunstancias
+Restrict processing in certain circumstances

-### 8.6 Portabilidad:
+### 8.6 Portability:
-Recibir sus datos en formato estructurado
+Receive your data in a structured format

-### 8.7 Retirada del consentimiento:
+### 8.7 Consent withdrawal:
-Para tratamientos basados en consentimiento
+For processing based on consent

-### 8.8 No ser objeto de decisiones automatizadas:
+### 8.8 Not be subject to automated decisions:
-Incluyendo profiling, sin intervención humana
+Including profiling, without human intervention

-## 9. EJERCICIO DE DERECHOS
+## 9. EXERCISE OF RIGHTS

-Para ejercer sus derechos:
+To exercise your rights:
 - **Email**: privacidad@taply.com
-- **Correo postal**: [Dirección completa de TAPLY]
+- **Postal mail**: [Complete TAPLY address]
-- **Formulario web**: Disponible en la sección de privacidad
+- **Web form**: Available in the privacy section

-**Plazo de respuesta**: 1 mes (ampliable 2 meses más si es necesario)
+**Response period**: 1 month (extendable by 2 more months if necessary)

-## 10. MEDIDAS DE SEGURIDAD
+## 10. SECURITY MEASURES

-Implementamos medidas técnicas y organizativas apropiadas:
+We implement appropriate technical and organizational measures:
-- Cifrado de datos en tránsito y reposo
+- Encryption of data in transit and at rest
-- Control de accesos basado en roles
+- Role-based access control
-- Auditorías periódicas de seguridad
+- Periodic security audits
-- Formación continua del personal
+- Continuous staff training
-- Planes de contingencia y recuperación
+- Contingency and recovery plans

-## 11. COOKIES Y TECNOLOGÍAS SIMILARES
+## 11. COOKIES AND SIMILAR TECHNOLOGIES

-### 11.1 Tipos de cookies:
+### 11.1 Types of cookies:
-- **Técnicas**: Necesarias para el funcionamiento
+- **Technical**: Necessary for operation
-- **Analíticas**: Para medir el uso del sitio
+- **Analytical**: To measure site usage
-- **Personalización**: Para recordar preferencias
+- **Personalization**: To remember preferences
-- **Publicitarias**: Para mostrar anuncios relevantes
+- **Advertising**: To show relevant ads

-### 11.2 Gestión de cookies:
+### 11.2 Cookie management:
-Puede gestionar sus preferencias a través de nuestro panel de configuración de cookies o la configuración de su navegador.
+You can manage your preferences through our cookie configuration panel or your browser settings.

-## 12. MENORES DE EDAD
+## 12. MINORS

-Nuestros servicios no están dirigidos a menores de 18 años.
-No recopilamos datos de menores intencionadamente.
-Si descubrimos que hemos recibido datos de un menor, los eliminaremos inmediatamente.
+Our services are not aimed at minors under 18 years old.
+We do not intentionally collect data from minors.
+If we discover that we have received data from a minor, we will delete it immediately.

-## 13. ACTUALIZACIONES DE LA POLÍTICA
+## 13. POLICY UPDATES

-Podemos actualizar esta política periódicamente.
-Las modificaciones serán notificadas con al menos 30 días de antelación mediante:
+We may update this policy periodically.
+Modifications will be notified at least 30 days in advance through:
-- Notificación en la aplicación
+- Application notification
-- Correo electrónico
+- Email
-- Publicación en nuestra web
+- Publication on our website

-## 14. AUTORIDAD DE CONTROL
+## 14. SUPERVISORY AUTHORITY

-Si considera que hemos vulnerado sus derechos, puede presentar una reclamación ante:
+If you consider that we have violated your rights, you can file a complaint with:
-- **Agencia Española de Protección de Datos (AEPD)**
+- **Spanish Data Protection Agency (AEPD)**
-- Dirección: C/ Jorge Juan, 6, 28001 Madrid
+- Address: C/ Jorge Juan, 6, 28001 Madrid
-- Teléfono: 901 100 099
+- Phone: 901 100 099
-- Web: www.aepd.es
+- Website: www.aepd.es

-## 15. CONTACTO
+## 15. CONTACT

-Para cualquier consulta sobre esta política:
+For any questions about this policy:
 - **Email**: privacidad@taply.com
-- **Teléfono**: [+34] [Número de teléfono]
+- **Phone**: [+34] [Phone number]
-- **Dirección**: [Dirección completa]
+- **Address**: [Complete address]

-**Última actualización: Octubre 2025**
+**Last updated: October 2025**